 ROAST BAKE

-2 cups plain flour (or 1/2 plain and 1/2 wholewheat)
+2 cups plain flour (or ½ plain and ½ whole wheat)

-1 tbsp. sugar
+1 tablespoon sugar

-2 tsp. baking powder
+2 teaspoons baking powder

-½ tsp. salt
+½ teaspoon salt

-2 tbsp butter or lard
+2 tablespoons butter or lard

 Water

+Sift together the flour, baking powder and salt.
+Add the sugar and mix together.
 Rub in the fat and slowly mix enough water to make a smooth dough.

 I always enjoy hot bake with a little butter; It’s a taste you just can’t beat!